Graduate Economics Courses

 First Year Courses

 This course is an introduction to neoclassical growth, setting the theoretical foundations of modern macroeconomics.
 It will cover the theories of economic growth and long-run economic development and discuss how different factors such as human capital, physical capital, technology, trade, to name a few, contribute to economic growth.
-It will also deliberate over the empirical patterns which explain
+The course offers the standard infinite horizons model, the overlapping generations model and endogenous growth models.

 This course is designed to equip students to learn statistical tools for analyzing real life data, related to economics in particular and social sciences in general.
 It will equip students both with theoretical knowledge as well as the know-how of how to implement theory through software applications like STATA.
 The main thrust of the course will be on cross-section data analysis.
 The course will also serve as a pre-requisite for Econometrics 2.